mark-schaal/git-hooks-AWSCLI-S3/README.md

 ## Usage
-Pretty straightforward.
-From your local machine, after very commit (as this hook is stored in .git/hooks/post-commit) the AWS CLI will connect to your specified S3 bucket with the credentials provided for the specified profile.
-It will then automate a secure, recursive copy protocol, and remove any files that do not currently exist on your local machine.
-This process will ignore any file specified, which by default is only the .git object.
+From a local machine, triggered after each GIT Commit (as this hook is stored in .git/hooks/post-commit), the AWS CLI will connect to a specified S3 bucket via profile specific credentials to automate a secure, recursive copy protocol.
+This process will remove any remote files that do not currently exist on the local machine, with the exception of any files or expressions declared in the ignore statement.
+By default, we strictly ignore the .git object and all of its children.